 Black Ball Ferry Line provides the only daily, year-round vehicle and passenger ferry service between downtown Victoria, British Columbia and Washington State.

 The company's administrative offices are located in Seattle, with terminals and operations personnel at both Victoria’s Inner Harbour and Port Angeles.
-Employing over 100 people in peak season, the familiar sight and sound of the MV Coho has become a permanent fixture of the landscape in the region for some fifty years.
+Employing over 100 people in peak season, the familiar sight and sound of the M.V.
+Coho has become a permanent fixture of the landscape in the region for over fifty years.